Color of Silence: Sensory Imagery in Pat Mora's Poem "Echoes"

 - Print the Example Explanatory Paragraph for reference when assessing students’ paragraphs.

-- (Optional for extension activity) Test the Acrostic Poem Tool and Diamante Poem Tool interactives on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
+- (Optional for extension activity) Test the Acrostic Poem Tool and Diamante Poem Tool interactives on your computers to familiarize yourself with the tools.

 - use all five senses to describe known objects.